Gas blending for scuba diving: Gas supplies

 In the United Kingdom and South Africa, oxygen and helium are bought from commercial industrial and medical gas suppliers and typically delivered in 50 litre "J" cylinders at a maximum of 200 bar.
 In addition to the cost of the gas, charges may be made for cylinder rental and delivery.

-The "cascade system" is used to decant economically from banks of storage cylinders so that the maximum possible gas is removed from the bank.
+The cascade filling system is used to decant economically from banks of storage cylinders so that the maximum possible gas is removed from the bank.
 This involves filling a diving cylinder by decanting from the bank cylinder with the lowest pressure that is higher than the diving cylinder's pressure and then from the next higher pressure bank cylinder in succession until the diving cylinder is full.
 The system maximises the use of low-pressure bank gas and minimises the use of high-pressure bank gas.

 Booster pumps, such as the Haskel pump, can be used to scavenge the remnants of expensive gases in nearly empty cylinders allowing low-pressure gases to be pumped safely into cylinders already containing gas at higher pressure.

 Gas blender training and competence

 Training and certification for scuba gas blending is provided by some diver training agencies, and may be required in terms of national legislation or standards.
 ISO 13293 provides minimum training standards for gas blenders for recreational diving services at two levels.
+Level 1 gas blender is competent to blend nitrox and handle oxygen, air and nitrox, i.e. nitrox gas blender, and a level 2 gas blender is also competent to mix gases containing helium and argon, i.e, a trimix gas blender.

+A gas blender in terms of ISO 13293 level 1 must be competent to blend Nitrox breathing gas, and in terms of level 2, competent to blend any gases covered by the standard, which mainly includes trimix breathing gas.
+They must be competent to mix, measure the composition, mark the cylinder, and record specific mixtures to the specification of composition and pressure in a compatible high pressure cylinder.
+Oxygen cleaning and servicing of equipment, advising a diver on the use of the gas and establishing operational parameters for the gas are out of the scope of this specific competence.